keskival/embodied-emulated-personas/README.md

 - Hook up the LLM chatbot to this body, and let it perform a lot of tasks in that body and environment.
 - Train the neural agent with imitation learning based on the LLM chatbot teaching.

+## Embodiment

+Whereas standard LLM chatbots do not directly perceive their environment and do not have direct action capabilities, they are able to imagine or hallucinate they have such capabilities.
+This allows us to play out scenarios where the chatbots utilize such interface abstractions, and we can record those scenarios as episodes.
+We in effect define a system with inputs and outputs inside the large language model substrate.

+We can furthermore design a machine learning agent which is embodied, which has direct sensory inputs and a direct capability of action.
+These are abundantly featured in reinforcement learning field.
+We can train such an agent with imitation learning with the episodic information recorded from the LLM chatbot.
+This in effect makes this agent learn what it is to be embodied but still reflect the policy or behavioral judgements of the chatbot persona.
+The embodied agent perceives real observations which can be sound and images instead of just textual descriptions of the same.
+The embodied agent reacts to these inputs directly through its own action interfaces without emulating the persona in language domain, but instead directly performing the actions.

+Training such an agent produces a projection of the emulated persona sofar as the played out scenarios present features of that persona.
+These features will be inverse-modelled through the defined virtual system envelope capturing virtual inputs and outputs inside the large language model, thus in effect lifting this emulated system out of the LLM substrate into an embodiment where it is directly executed instead of being emulated as language auto-regression.

 ## Plan

 The goal is to get a proof-of-concept done, nothing too fancy.
 For this, we can leverage simple Farama Gymnasium environments: https://gymnasium.farama.org/